These 45 specific, actionable, and goal-oriented productive things to do in your spare time will help you with personal growth.

 Resistance bands are incredibly productive to use and have, especially since you can no longer make excuses not to work out when you’re traveling!
 Try incorporating a few moves into your current routine, and increase momentum from there.

-7. Try Your Luck at a Partner Workout
+7. Press Play on a Partner Workout

 What’s more productive than not just working out with your buddy, but doing a proper partner workout?
 Ryan and I pulled together our favorite workout moves that require two people, and it makes for a killer workout.